SebasSaenz/chickenphages/README.md

   --threads 16
 ```

-## Predict host and lifestyle
+## Predict host and lifestyle {#predict-host-and-lifestyle}

-These steps use iPHoP to predict bacterial hosts for viral contigs, and BACPHLIP to infer viral lifestyles (lytic vs temperate).
-Splitting the dataset allows parallel or distributed prediction.
+These steps use iPHoP to predict bacterial hosts for viral contigs, and
+BACPHLIP to infer viral lifestyles (lytic vs temperate).
+Splitting the
+dataset allows parallel or distributed prediction.

 ```
 # Splits a multi-FASTA file into smaller contig files.